simeononsecurity/simeononsecurity.ch/content/articles/regulatory-compliance-vs-true-security/index.en.md

 ## Conclusion

-In conclusion, regulatory compliance serves as a valuable foundation for security, but it's not the endpoint.
+Wrapping up, regulatory compliance serves as a valuable foundation for security, but it's not the endpoint.
 To achieve true cybersecurity, organizations must embrace a proactive, comprehensive approach that goes beyond compliance requirements.
-The ever-evolving threat landscape demands nothing less.
+The rapidly changing threat landscape demands nothing less.

 By understanding the limitations of compliance and taking the initiative to implement advanced security measures, businesses can better protect themselves, their customers, and their sensitive data.